jonathantneal/core/README.md

 > The context can be any value that approves the following expression `getContext (context) || context`.

+### dispatch(type:string, detail:?any)

+It allows to dispatch a custom-event, from the component.

 ## Installation

 ### Instalacion de bone-cli